 Other measures installed at the site that were implemented through other Utility EE/DR programs or outside of the ComEd and Nicor Gas programs

-Due to the small number of participating sites, Navigant will perform the impact analysis on all participating customers.
+Due to the small number of participating sites, Navigant will perform the impact analysis on all participating customers which may include participating sites and new sites based on discussion with ComEd and the gas utility.
 As participating sites complete their one year of activities within the SEM Program, Navigant will collect the information regarding these sites and begin the evaluation.
 Navigant expects that the timing of this information will be dependent on the timing of the cohort training.

-Sampling will be considered as number of participants grow.
+Sampling will be considered as the number of participants grow.
 Navigant will sample projects from the sites and apply the sample realization rates to the entire population to calculate overall savings.
 Navigant will consider several ways to stratify the SEM projects to design a sample once initial program data is received.
 Navigant will use a stratified ratio estimation sampling design to develop an efficient sample achieving 90/10 confidence/precision on the program-level realization rate.
 Once all sampled sites are evaluated, the realization rate of each stratum will be calculated.
 This realization rate will be applied to the total claimed savings within each stratum to calculate the final program savings.

 Verified Net Impact Evaluation